Felony dog attack laws ::

 Virginia

 Virginia statute § 3.2-6540 was enacted in 2006 and was part of comprehensive legislation enacted after 82-year old Dorothy Sullivan was killed by her neighbor's pit bulls in 2005.
 Under the state's existing laws, the owner of the dogs that killed Sullivan was convicted for involuntary manslaughter.
-The felony dog attack statute requires proving the owner's failure to care or contain a vicious dog, was so "gross, wanton, and culpable" it caused serious bodily injury to a person.
+The felony dog attack statute requires proving the owner's failure to care or properly contain a canine or other animal, was so "gross, wanton, and culpable" it caused serious bodily injury to a person.

 Virginia Felony Dog Attack Law